Just war theory: Ending a war: Jus post bellum

 In recent years, some theorists, such as Gary Bass, Louis Iasiello and Brian Orend, have proposed a third category within the just war theory.
+"Jus post bellum is described by some scholars as a new "discipline," or as "a new category of international law currently under construction".
 Jus post bellum concerns justice after a war, including peace treaties, reconstruction, environmental remediation, war crimes trials, and war reparations.
 Jus post bellum has been added to deal with the fact that some hostile actions may take place outside a traditional battlefield.
-Jus post bellum governs the justice of war termination and peace agreements, as well as the prosecution of war criminals, and publicly labelled terrorists.
-The idea has largely been added to help decide what to do if there are prisoners that have been taken during battle.
-It is, through government labelling and public opinion, that people use jus post bellum to justify the pursuit of labelled terrorist for the safety of the government's state in a modern context.
-The actual fault lies with the aggressor and so by being the aggressor, they forfeit their rights for honourable treatment by their actions.
-That theory is used to justify the actions taken by anyone fighting in a war to treat prisoners outside of war.
-Actions after a conflict can be warranted by actions observed during war, meaning that there can be justification to meet violence with violence even after war.
-Orend, who was one of the theorists mentioned earlier, proposes the following principles:
+Jus post bellum governs the justice of war termination and peace agreements, as well as the prosecution of war criminals, and publicly labelled terrorists.The idea has largely been used to help decide what to do with prisoners taken during battle.
+It is through government labeling and public opinion that people use jus post bellum to justify the pursuit of individuals labeled as terrorists for the safety of the government's state in a modern context.
+The actual fault lies with the aggressor, and by being the aggressor, they forfeit their rights to honorable treatment by their actions.
+That theory is used to justify the actions taken by anyone fighting in a war to treat prisoners outside the bounds of war.

-Just cause for terminationA state may terminate a war if there has been a reasonable vindication of the rights that were violated in the first place, and if the aggressor is willing to negotiate the terms of surrender.
-These terms of surrender include a formal apology, compensations, war crimes trials and perhaps rehabilitation.
-Alternatively, a state may end a war if it becomes clear that any just goals of the war cannot be reached at all or cannot be reached without using excessive force.

-Right intentionA state must only terminate a war under the conditions agreed upon in the above criteria.
-Revenge is not permitted.
-The victor state must also be willing to apply the same level of objectivity and investigation into any war crimes its armed forces may have committed.

-Public declaration and authorityThe terms of peace must be made by a legitimate authority, and the terms must be accepted by a legitimate authority.

-DiscriminationThe victor state is to differentiate between political and military leaders, and combatants and civilians.
-Punitive measures are to be limited to those directly responsible for the conflict.
-Truth and reconciliation may sometimes be more important than punishing war crimes.

-ProportionalityAny terms of surrender must be proportional to the rights that were initially violated.
-Draconian measures, absolutionist crusades, and any attempt at denying the surrendered country the right to participate in the world community are not permitted.
+Traditionalists and Revisionists

+There are two altering views related to the just war theory that scholars align with, which are traditionalists and revisionists.
+The debates between these different viewpoints rest on the moral responsiblites of actors in jus in bello.

+Traditionalists

+In the just war theory as it pertains to jus in bello, traditionalist scholars view that the two principles, jus ad bellum and jus in bello, are distinct in which actors in war are morally responsible.
+The traditional view places accountability on leaders who start the war, while soldiers are accountable for actions breaking jus in bello.

+Revisionists

+Revisionist scholars view that moral responsibility in conduct of war is placed on individual soldiers who participate in war, even if they follow the rules associated with jus in bello.
+Soldiers that participate in unjust wars are morally responsible.
+The revisionist view is based on an individual level, rather than on a collective whole.

+Additionally, the distinctive methodologies associated with the use of nuclear weapons to wage mass war in the modern era, have also led some "nonreductive" revisionists question the relevance the just war theory itself.
+Such particular criticisms are more limited in scope, however, than the generalized objections which have been raised by both realists and pacifists.